MvcControlsToolkit/Home/README.md

 Toolkit](http://mvccontrolstoolkit.codeplex.com/). **The first controls suite completely based on TagHelpers!** Here you will find all features, some examples, and the future Roadmap.
 [Here](https://github.com/MvcControlsToolkit) you may find the list of all repositories included in the Mvc Controls Toolkit project.

+## IMPORTANT
+We are transitioning to the new 1.2.0 version.
+At moment 1.2.0 release is not available yet, since we are beta-testing it, but all associated JavaScript libraries have been already released.
+Therefore, PAY ATTENTION that the JavaScript libraries you install are the one compatible with the current 1.1.5 release and ARE NOT the latest releases!
+The right versions to install are listed in the [installation instructions](http://documentation.aspnetcore.mvc-controls.com/QuickStart/Installation)

 ## Current version: 1.1.5 RTM
 This version is compatible with Asp.net Core 1.1.0 Mvc